Cathy Sherk

-Golfing career
+Early life and amateur career

-Sherk was born in Bancroft, Ontario.
-She won the 1977 Canadian Women's Amateur and was runner-up to Beth Daniel at the U.S. Women's Amateur.
+In 1950, Sherk was born in Bancroft, Ontario.

+In 1977, Sherk won the Canadian Women's Amateur and was runner-up to Beth Daniel at the U.S. Women's Amateur.
 The following year her performances earned her the 1978 No.1 World Amateur ranking by Golf Digest and she was named co-winner of the Velma Springstead Trophy as her country's outstanding female athlete.
 That year she successfully defended her Canadian championship and won the U.S. Women's Amateur, the North and South Women's Amateur and earned silver medal honors as a member of the Canadian team at the 1978 Espirito Santo Trophy.

+Professional career

-In 1979, Sherk turned professional and joined the LPGA Tour where she finished the season in third place for Rookie-of-the-Year honors behind Beth Daniel.
-Married to Ric Sherk and wanting to spend time with him and their son Chris, she continued playing on the LPGA on a limited basis until 1983, her best finish coming at the 1981 American/Defender WRAL Classic when she finished runner-up to Donna Caponi.
+In 1979, Sherk turned professional.
+She joined the LPGA Tour where she finished the season in third place for Rookie-of-the-Year honors behind Beth Daniel.
+Sherk continued playing on the LPGA on a limited basis until 1983; her best finish was at the 1981 American/Defender WRAL Classic when she finished runner-up to Donna Caponi.

-In Canada she was the 1986, 1987 and 1990 Women's CPGA champion.
+In Canada, she was the 1986, 1987 and 1990 Women's CPGA champion.
 Active as a teacher of young golfers, she ran the Ontario Junior Girls Golf Camp and was National Coach of the Canadian Ladies Golf Association from 1995 to 1999.

+Personal life

+Sherk is married to Ric Sherk.
+They have a son, Chris.

+Awards and honors

-In 1995 she was inducted into the Canadian Golf Hall of Fame.
+In 1995, she was inducted into the Canadian Golf Hall of Fame.